j-ochs/CS-140-Project-3/README.md

   http://pilot.westmont.edu:28900?i=rodkey&u=rwilder&where=vl-1a-wap3 (Links to an external site.)

   Use select to make sure that both the server and client can run independently.

+We would have to filter through there ip address that have port number 28900 open.